 The load balancer must be able to determine which identity routers are functioning properly, and which are not.

-The load balancer can query the operational status of an identity router using the status servlet running on http://<managementIP>:<port>/status/v2/lbstatus, where <managementIP> is the IP address of the identity router management interface, and <port> is either 443 or 8080.
+The load balancer can query the operational status of an identity router using the status servlet running on http://<identityrouterIP>:<port>/status/v2/lbstatus, where <identityrouterIP> is the IP address of the identity router, and <port> is the port number.
+For identity routers in the Amazon cloud, use the private IP address and port 9786.
+For on-premises identity routers, use the management interface IP address and port 443 or 8080.
 If all services are running and the identity router can receive traffic, the servlet returns the status string OK.

 Note: Traffic to port 8080 is blocked by the default identity router firewall rules.
 You must configure a custom firewall rule to access the status servlet on port 8080.